npr/shortwave/README.md

 - **github pages:** Quickly deploy to Github Pages to share your prototype from your ```username.github.io``` address.

 ## Assumptions
 - You're on OSX.
-This one should be pretty easy to determine.. you're off to a great start!
+If you see a little picture of an apple in the upper-left corner of your screen, you're off to a great start!
 - You have the Xcode command line tools installed.
 Not sure?
 Run gcc -v and you'll be prompted to install if you don't have it already.
 - You have Ruby installed.
 It should come with OSX.
 Run ruby -v and it should return Ruby version 2.0.0 or higher.